devByByron/Introduction-to-Artificial-Intelligence-AI-/README.md

 - Suggests products through recommendation engines.
 - Helps predict demand, manage stock, and personalize marketing.

+**Applications of Machine Learning in the real world**

+**Natural Language Processing (NLP)**
+- Powers chatbots that answer customer questions and send complex issues to human agents.

+**Mobile Applications**
+- Apps like Spotify and LinkedIn use ML to give personalized recommendations.
+- Smartphones use ML for face recognition and image sorting.

+**Finance and Security**
+- Fraud Detection: ML finds suspicious credit card activity.
+- Cybersecurity: Helps detect and respond to cyber threats.

+**Healthcare**
+- Assists doctors by analyzing medical images, helping detect diseases like cancer.

+**Marketing**
+- Used for targeted ads and campaigns, using algorithms similar to those in music or video streaming platforms.

 ## 📎 Resources & Links